programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Setting Up

 In addition to the requirements in part 1, you will need to download the [`/models` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/models) containing the individual jar models, and the [`/textures` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/textures) with information about them, from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2).
-If you are running the node.js server, stop it with Ctrl + C.

 Put (or replace) the downloaded models and texture folders in the myscene folder (Figures 1-2).
 Keep the index.html and main.css files that you created in part 1.